 - That this event took place during the nighttime (if applicable);

-On the other hand, entering through an unobstructed entrance-such as an open door-is not a breaking.
+On the other hand, entering through an unobstructed entrance-such as an open door-is not a break-in.

 Entry simply means the unlawful making of one’s way into a location/property (such as a vehicle).
-This means that if any party of your body-even a and or foot-or any instrument/weapon controlled by you physically enters the building, you have made “entry.”
+This means that if any party of your body-even a hand and/or foot, or any instrument/weapon controlled by you physically enters the building, you have made “entry.”
 Thus, if you break a storm window and reach inside between merely the storm window and inner window, your hand has made entry.

 Misdemeanor or Felony.